The High Ground (Star Trek: The Next Generation)

 "The High Ground" is the 12th episode of the third season of the American science fiction television series Star Trek: The Next Generation, the 60th episode of the series.
-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, a crew member of the Federation Starfleet starship USS Enterprise-D is taken hostage by terrorists who hope Federation involvement will help them win concessions for their cause.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, a crew member of the Federation starship Enterprise is taken hostage by terrorists who hope Federation involvement will help them win concessions for their cause.
+Due to a line about Irish reunification, the episode was initially not broadcast in the United Kingdom and the Republic of Ireland.

 Plot

 The crew of the Enterprise is sent on a mercy mission to deliver medical supplies to the war-torn non-affiliated planet Rutia IV, in the middle of a decades-long conflict with rebel separatists called the Ansata.
-The Enterprise crew cannot intervene in the conflict itself, internal to the planet, because to do so would violate the Prime Directive.
+The Enterprise crew cannot intervene in the conflict itself.
 While Chief Medical Officer Dr. Crusher, Commander Data, and Lieutenant Worf relax in a cafe, a bomb goes off in a public plaza, injuring many bystanders.
-Dr. Crusher attempts to tend to the wounded bodies against Captain Picard's suggestion to return to the ship, but her efforts are interrupted when she is abducted by a man using an unknown method of teleportation.
-After being denied the use of the Enterprise's superior firepower to seek and destroy the Ansata's base of operations, Alexana Devos, the head of Rutian security, orders severe interrogation of all known Ansata sympathizers, an act that the Enterprise crew find immoral.
+Dr. Crusher attempts to tend to the wounded, against Captain Picard's request to return to the ship, but her efforts are interrupted when she is abducted by a man using an unknown method of teleportation.
+After being denied the use of the Enterprise's superior firepower to seek and destroy the Ansata's base of operations, the head of Rutian security, Alexana Devos, orders severe interrogation of all known Ansata sympathizers, an act that the Enterprise crew find immoral.
 Without new information from Devos, the Enterprise crew investigate the teleportation technology and find that it is used to shift between dimensions, allowing the Ansata rebels to bypass even force fields.
-The investigative team, which includes Wesley, lets Picard know that they need to observe more of the teleportations to be able to pinpoint the location of the base.
+The investigative team, which includes Crusher's son Wesley, lets Picard know that observing more teleportations will enable them to pinpoint the location of the Ansata base.